Skip to contents

 #> 2 2023-04-01 0.678

-The default mean aggregator is the classic bridge-model setup: each monthly block is completed first, then averaged to the quarterly frequency before the target equation is estimated.
+The default "mean" aggregator is the classic bridge-model setup: each monthly block is completed first, then averaged to the quarterly frequency before the target equation is estimated.

 The fitted object stores the aligned data that went into estimation and the future target-period regressor path used for forecasting.